“In insecure relationships, we disguise our vulnerabilities so our partner never really sees us.”

 Time-Intensive Therapy

 Intensive couples therapy offers a spacious and uninterrupted environment for deeper relational healing by moving beyond the constraints of traditional 50-minute sessions, where it can be difficult to build momentum and easy to lose connection just as important conversations begin.
-With longer sessions, partners have the time and space to slow down, stay with their emotions, and engage more fully with each other without feeling rushed or cut off.
-Research in the field shows that working in longer or more concentrated blocks can accelerate progress—especially when navigating conflict, attachment injuries, communication difficulties, or the aftermath of trauma—because couples have more uninterrupted time to process, repair, and reconnect.
+With longer sessions, partners have the time and space to slow down in ways that signal safety to the nervous system, both individually and relationally, which is an essential foundation for repair, attunement, and lasting change.
+This unhurried pace supports partners in staying with their emotions, softening reactivity, and engaging more fully with each other without feeling rushed, shut down, or cut off.
+Research in the field shows that working in longer or more concentrated blocks can accelerate progress. especially when navigating conflict, attachment injuries, communication difficulties, or the aftermath of trauma—because couples have more uninterrupted time to process, repair, and reconnect.

-This extended format also makes it easier to weave in modalities such as attachment-based work, parts work, somatic practices, expressive arts, and experiential exercises that help partners understand themselves and each other on a deeper level.
-Built-in integration breaks support grounding, reflection, and nervous-system regulation, allowing the insights and shifts to settle more fully.
+This extended format also makes it easier to thoughtfully integrate modalities such as attachment-based work, parts work, somatic practices, expressive arts, and experiential exercises that help partners understand themselves and each other on a deeper level.
+Built-in integration pauses support grounding, reflection, and nervous-system regulation, allowing insights, emotional shifts, and relational repairs to settle more fully.
 For couples traveling to see me, intensives reduce the need for frequent trips, consolidating the work into fewer visits while maintaining depth and continuity.
-Overall, intensive couples therapy offers a steady, focused, and supportive space that helps partners move through challenging patterns and strengthen their connection in a meaningful and sustained way.
-Intensive therapy sessions can range anywhere from 2 to 6 hours.
-If you’re curious about what length is the best fit for your needs, please schedule a consultation so we can explore it together.
+Overall, intensive couples therapy offers a steady, regulated, and supportive container that helps partners move through entrenched patterns, repair ruptures, and strengthen their connection in a meaningful and sustained way.
+Intensive couples therapy sessions can range anywhere from 2 to 6 hours.
+If you’re curious about what length might be the best fit for your needs, I invite you to schedule a consultation so we can explore it together.